iron768/ppc-lab/README.md

 # ppc-lab
-lab work for principles of programming languages
+cj's lab work for principles of programming languages